Jordan Alexander Key

 Gainesville, Florida, 32611-5800

 Jordan Alexander Key (b.
-1990), gay composer of sacred atheist music, currently pursues his PhD in composition and musicology at the University of Florida.
-He earned bachelor’s degrees in music composition, mathematics, and Eastern Asian philosophy from The College of Wooster (2013), as well as a master’s degree in music composition from the University of Arizona (2015).
-His significant recent projects include his Kennedy Center Premier in May of 2019 of his ballet, To Say Pi; his European premier with Vienna’s PHACE Ensemble performing his octet, Threnody on the Death of Children; a commission and performance by the Fonema Consort of Meditation after the Death of Stephen Hawking; performance by Boston String Quartet of his String Quartet No. 1; a concert with Bold City Contemporary Ensemble performing both his trio, March for the 12th Hour, and his Quintet, Discursus Anachronismus; a collaboration with the Vancouver Queer Arts Festival for his art song, God Ourselves; and the display of his recent audio-visual projects as part of the Wolfsburg Kunstmuseum’s new exhibit, Never Ending Stories: The Loop in Art, Film, Architecture, and Music, in Germany during the Winter and Spring of 2018.
+1990), blind, gay composer of contemporary and classical music, currently pursues his PhD in composition and musicology at the University of Florida.
+He earned bachelor’s degrees in music composition, mathematics, and philosophy from The College of Wooster (2013), as well as a master’s degree in music composition from the University of Arizona (2015).
+His significant recent projects include his Kennedy Center premier of his ballet, To Say Pi; his residency at the Harn Museum of Art and the production of music for its various exhibitions including his sextet, Verses from the Scroll of Sondering, and his Black-MIDI dance, Nachi No Taki; his European premier with Vienna’s PHACE Ensemble performing his octet, Threnody on the Death of Children; a performance by Boston String Quartet of his String Quartet No. 1; a concert with Bold City Contemporary Ensemble performing both his trio, March for the 12th Hour, and his quintet, Discursus Anachronismus; a collaboration with the Vancouver Queer Arts Festival and Calliope’s Call for the premiers of his atheist songs, God Ourselves and Last Night I Touched Him; and the display of his recent audio-visual projects as part of the Wolfsburg Kunstmuseum’s new exhibit, Never Ending Stories: The Loop in Art, Film, Architecture, and Music, in Germany.